fortesinformatica/jasper-rails/README.md

 2) Create your jasper report source file using iReport or any compatible jasper tool.

-3) Set the "Query Text" and "The language for the dataset query" properties of your report.
+3) Set the "Query Text", "The language for the dataset query" and "Language" properties of your report.

 Note: If you're using iReport, you can find those properties in the "Properties panel".
 Don't forget to select the report root node in your "Report inspector".